 The entire lake is surrounded with emergent vegetation 5 to 20 m wide, extending from the shoreline to a maximum of 2.3 m depth.
 The margins have been fenced.
 The dominant species was kuta (Eleocharis sphacelata), with Baumea articulata, E. acuta, raupo (Typha orientalis) and Schoenoplectus tabernaemontani locally important.
-On the western edge, a low sudd dominated by Ludwigia palustris, Isolepis prolifer and mats of the exotic weed Utricularia gibba was present between the tall emergent vegetation and submerged vegetation.
+On the western edge, a low sudd dominated by Ludwigia palustris, Isolepis prolifera and mats of the exotic weed Utricularia gibba was present between the tall emergent vegetation and submerged vegetation.
 The nationally threatened Myriophyllum robustum was present amongst tall emergent vegetation at one profile in 2005, but not recorded since.
 DoC SSBI records the presence of another rare species, swamp fern (Thelypteris confluens) presumably in the wetland at the north-eastern end of the lake.
 The alien pest plant alligator weed (Alternanthera philoxeroides) was present over an area of 80 m2 amongst kuta and raupo in the vicinity of a maimai, and there was a crack willow cutting (April 2009), that has since been removed.
+Grass carp are reducing the width of the wetland margin.